KasparEtter/ef1p/pages/email/email.md

     and delays the delivery of the message when all of them fail validation.
     Before failing permanently, the client has to check via DNS and then HTTPS [for an updated policy](https://datatracker.ietf.org/doc/html/rfc8461#section-5).
-  - `testing`: MTA-STS validation failures don't affect the delivery of messages but they should be reported if both the sender and the recipient support [SMTP TLS Reporting (TLSRPT)](#smtp-tls-reporting-tlsrpt).
+  - `testing`: MTA-STS validation failures don't affect the delivery of messages, but they should be reported if both the sender and the recipient support [SMTP TLS Reporting (TLSRPT)](#smtp-tls-reporting-tlsrpt).
   - `none`: The receiving domain doesn't have an MTA-STS policy.
     In order to detect [downgrade attacks](https://en.wikipedia.org/wiki/Downgrade_attack),